Opal: Precious opal

-For gemstone use, most opal is cut and polished to form a cabochon.
+For use in jewellery, most opal is cut and polished to form a cabochon, a convex shape that maximises the viewing angles through which an opal's play of colour can be observed.
 "Natural" opal refers to polished stones consisting wholly of precious opal.
-Opals too thin to produce a "Natural" opal may be combined with other materials to form "composite" gems.
+Opals too thin to produce a "natural" opal may be combined with other materials to form "composite" gems.
 An opal doublet consists of a relatively thin layer of precious opal, backed by a layer of dark-colored material, most commonly ironstone, dark or black common opal (potch), onyx, or obsidian.
 The darker backing emphasizes the play of color and results in a more attractive display than a lighter potch.
 An opal triplet is similar to a doublet but has a third layer, a domed cap of clear quartz or plastic on the top.
 The cap takes a high polish and acts as a protective layer for the opal.
 The top layer also acts as a magnifier, to emphasize the play of color of the opal beneath, which is often an inferior specimen or an extremely thin section of precious opal.
 Triplet opals tend to have a more artificial appearance and are not classed as precious gemstones, but rather "composite" gemstones.
 Jewelry applications of precious opal can be somewhat limited by opal's sensitivity to heat due primarily to its relatively high water content and predisposition to scratching.
 Combined with modern techniques of polishing, a doublet opal can produce a similar effect to Natural black or boulder opal at a fraction of the price.
 Doublet opal also has the added benefit of having genuine opal as the top visible and touchable layer, unlike triplet opals.